John-Curcio/John-Curcio.github.io/content/blog/layas_precedent.md

 I want to believe that these probabilities were used to generate the synthetic dataset in the first place, but I can’t say for sure.
 And from [peeking at commit history](https://huggingface.co/DeepMostInnovations/sales-conversion-model-reinf-learning/commit/36fa6dcf75a438d4727ca370157474211e818743), that seems to be false, though I can’t take this as authoritative (`generate_dataset.py` was deleted and never put back).

 I don’t see any evidence that the agent learns a policy to causally affect sales conversion in the environment, under partial information (recall the leakage).
 In the training environment, the policy outputs a prediction, but doesn’t sample a sales intervention whose consequences are then simulated or observed.

+The author claims that "the guiding brain in my system was always reinforcement learning," but it's unclear how PPO is actually helpful here.

 # Jev